 “Notre Dame has been thoughtfully restored and preserved over the years, to our credit.
 But it’s difficult not to discern a distressing message in the wanton destruction that ravaged the iconic cathedral — what prior generations so carefully and faithfully built, we are losing.”

 Rich Lowry is the editor of National Review.

 I’m not the type that worships physical buildings but this is a case where a faith, a national identity and art came together to typify a people.
-I’ve studied Western civilization and Europe went thru cataclysmic growth of thought, struggles and rebirths in the neighborhoods surrounding that cathedral.
+I’ve studied Western civilization and Europe went thru cataclysmic struggles and rebirths in the neighborhoods surrounding that cathedral.
 Peasants visited it as well as Presidents, artists as well as the faithful.
 People would look to that place as a way to describe the heart of a city.
 The Eiffel Tower is not in the same category.
-It is not a Protestant church like I’m used to, but when you study history and read what that part of the globe went thru down thru the centuries, those kinds of buildings have important significance, even now.
+N D isn’t a Protestant church like I’m used to, but when you study history and read what that part of the globe went thru down thru the centuries, those kinds of buildings have huge significance, even now.
 Especially since many nowadays are disparaging faith, national identity.

 Life is mysterious, we like and need mystery but we can’t always pinpoint what it is and where to find it.
 We can say if someone goes to college they’ll be more apt to get a good job, but that’s not a mystery.
 That can actually dampen mystery, when you have things all figured out.
 Notre Dame was such a place of mysterious faith, beauty and reality all in one structure.